 DraftKings built its brand during the daily fantasy surge of the early 2010s and has taken things to the next level in the infancy of U.S. legal online sports betting.

-Its sleek app design along with first-rate daily odds boosts, betting specials, and signup bonus make it the best sports betting app in Illinois.
+Its sleek app design along with first-rate daily odds boosts, betting specials, and deposit bonus make it the best sports betting app in Illinois.

 2. William Hill Illinois